 The Bank of Italy, which is a public-law institution under the regulation of European and national legislation, supervises financial institutions and banks in Italy.
 The Italian central bank is an important member of the Eurosystem, which comprises the European Central Bank and national central banks in the eurozone.
 There are three main types of credit institutions and banks in Italy, including:

-For anyone considering a career in banking in Italy, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Italy, this list of top banks in Italy is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Founded in 1998, Unicredit SpA is a product of a merger of Italian banking groups.
-The Italian global banking and financial services company oversees an extensive network covering 50 markets in 18 countries with headquarters in Milan.
+Founded in 1998, Unicredit SpA is the product of a merger of banks in Italy.
+The Italian global banking and financial services company oversees an extensive network covering 50 markets in 18 countries, with headquarters in Milan.

 Revenue: 19.62 billion euros (2017)